-PROFESSIONAL EQUIVALENCY TRACK (ADC) Individuals with related education and experience such as: AT-BC, MT-BC, COTA, CTRS & OTR.
+PROFESSIONAL EQUIVALENCY TRACK (ADC) Individuals with related education and experience such as: AT-BC, MT-BC, COTA, CTRS, OTR, CPG and LNHA.
 1. EDUCATION The degree mandated by your Professional Credential.
-2. EXPERIENCE 10,000 hours directing, managing or supervising activities or working in an activities and life enrichment department.
+2. EXPERIENCE 2 years directing, managing or supervising or working in an activities or life enrichment program.
 3. CURRICULUM MEPAP is not required.
-Submit proof of 10 clock hours of continuing education within the past 5 years related to activity documentation in MDS and Care Planning.
+Submit proof of 5 clock hours of continuing education within the past 3 years related to activity documentation in MDS and Care Planning.
 4. CERTIFICATION EXAM National ADC Exam.
+5. RENEWAL Every 2 years with 20 clock hours of Continuing Education.

 EXPERIENTIAL TRACK (ADC) Individuals with significant work experience who can demonstrate they meet Professional Standards of Practice to lead and direct an activities and life enrichment department.
 1. EDUCATION High School Diploma, GED or higher.
-2. EXPERIENCE List and submit evidence of at least 10 years of work experience in an Activities Department with at least 5 years directing, managing or supervising a program that delivers the Social Model of Care.
+2. EXPERIENCE List and submit evidence of at least 5 years of work experience in an Activities Department with at least 2 years directing, managing or supervising an activities or life enrichment program.
 3. ESSAYS Write a 500-word essay for each of 8 Domains of Practice that clearly demonstrates your knowledge and ability to implement the competencies listed under each Domain.
 Note: Advanced Education in related subjects may reduce the number of required essays.
-Submit transcripts and supporting documents related to the competencies in the 8 Domains of Practice for consideration.
-3. PRACTICUM Successfully complete a practicum project to demonstrate your ability to implement specific knowledge and skills.
+Submit transcripts and supporting documents related to the competencies for consideration.
+Email: info@nccap.org requesting details.
 4. CERTIFICATION EXAM National ADC Exam.
+5. RENEWAL Every 2 years with 20 clock hours of Continuing Education.